ylgrgyq/bitcasky/README.md

 ## Usage

-To use Bitcask, simply add it to your `Cargo.toml` file:
+To use Bitcasky, simply add it to your `Cargo.toml` file:

 ```
 [dependencies]
-bitcask = "0.1.0"
+bitcasky = "0.1.0"

 ```

-Then, in your Rust code, import the `bitcask` crate and start using the key-value store:
+Then, in your Rust code, import the `bitcasky` crate and start using the key-value store:

 ```
 use bitcask::Bitcask;